QMUL-ECS735P/lab-week-6/README.md

 - Only carnivorous animals kill mice
 - I hate animals that do not like me
 - Animals that prowl at night always love to gaze at the moon
-- Therefore, I always avoid kangaroos
+- I always avoid kangaroos

+Use the reasoner to check there arent any problems.

 As with before, start by collecting the necessary classes, properties, and individuals.
 Think back to last week and use the reasoner in Protege to ensure your ontology is consistent.